jletey/PoBT/README.md

 # A Study of Transcription and Its Affects

-**Notes:** Here is a [PDF](https://github.com/JohnLetey/A-Study-of-Transcription-and-Its-Affects/raw/master/README.pdf) version of this README file.

 **Warning:** `main.m` takes 1522.384501 seconds, which is approximately 25 minutes, to run.

 To run the this repository locally, you will first want to download (or cloan) this repository and then run `main.m` with the command